 It took me about nine months to read through this seminal book.
 At times, it felt so challenging as if I was in labour and was going to give birth again.
 I also felt compelled to read both translations, 741 pages of Pashley’s translation, and 848 pages of Borde’s and Malovany-Chevallier’s version.
 It’s on my list to read the original in French in due course.

 Simone de Beauvoir was a novelist, essayist, and playwright, and one of the most influential thinkers of the 20th-century.
-She’s also been acknowledged as a philosopher in Existentialism- a philosophy about the freedom of human being- despite her reluctance to see herself as one alongside Jean-Paul Sartre, her lifetime companion, and one of the key figures in Existentialism.
+She’s also been acknowledged as a philosopher in Existentialism- a philosophy about the freedom of human being- despite her reluctance to see herself as such alongside Jean-Paul Sartre, her lifetime companion, and the most famous existentialist philosopher.

 She discusses in The Second Sex how the natural and social sciences in tandem with European literary, social, political, and religious traditions have created and justified women’s submission to patriarchal rule.

 In general terms, the body is how we as individuals become aware of, gain access to, and engage with the world.
 In The Second Sex, Beauvoir explores how patriarchal structures reflect cultural expectations and not only frame but also alienate women’s experience of their bodies.
 Beauvoir’s assertion ” On ne naît pas femme: on le devient” (1949) “One is not born but becomes a woman” translated by Pashley in 1953 and more simply in 2010 by Borde and Malovany-Chevallier “One is not born but becomes woman” is considered by many as alerting us to the sex-gender difference that deprives women of their “can do” bodies.